 8. Take the cable car up the Nordkette

-I'd already taken the cable car up the Nordkette once in summer but to do so in winter, looking down on a snow-covered landscape, was definitely different.
+I'd already taken the cable car up the Nordkette once when I visited Innsbruck in summer but to go on the cable car in winter, looking down on a snow-covered landscape, was definitely different.

 From the top, we could now see skiers sliding down where we'd seen mountain bikers in summer and the grass that surrounds the wooden bench overlooking the city was now hidden under at least 30 cm of snow.